Kishoreramesh07/hackathon-idea-app/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

 Great, finally, we set up the project.
-Note: server needs to run retrieve the data for the frontend
+Note: server needs to run to retrieve the data for the frontend